aicenter/IPMeasures.jl/README.md

 0.026
 ```

-Furthermore, we ha estimation of Null Hypothesis of kernel `k` of samples `x` from `n` random draws of subsets of size `l`
+Furthermore, we have estimation of Null Hypothesis of kernel `k` of samples `x` from `n` random draws of subsets of size `l`
 ```
 null_distribution(k::AbstractKernel, x, n, l)
 ```
 estimates the null distribution